Understanding Human Emotions and Motivation

 Emotion and Motivation; Understanding What People Feel

 The two historical theories chosen for discussion here are Yerkes-Dodson Law and Schachter-Singer.
 Both of these theories are in correlation with how emotion and arousal affect a person’s performance as well as the motivation.
+Arousal is a heightening of sensory perception in response to stimulus.
 Yerkes- Dodson law is apprehensive with how arousal affects performance and motivation.
 According to Deckers (2005) the law of arousal states “low arousal produces maximal performance on the difficult tasks, and high arousal produces maximal performance on easy task.”
 Arousal can increase focus along with attention, energizing a person’s behavior.
 Cognitive arousal increases performance when the physiological arousal is recognized.

 The emotional responses in any situations will vary not only for the reason of it separating people into individuals but, because all situations are different.
 The influences of emotions are arousal come in many forms with factors that can affect human motivation.
 This of course does not explain the changes in a person’s behavior however the levels of arousal either too high or too low to the primary motives and the different emotions humans have can.
 That mentioned above is also the basis of Yerkes-Dodson theory and the Shachter-Singer theory as well.